 An MRI of the breast is done to:

-- Screen for breast cancer in women who have a strong family history of the disease
+- Screen for breast cancer in women who have a high risk for developing the disease

 - See how large the tumor is and how far it has spread in women who've been diagnosed with breast cancer